trobz/openerp-booking-chart/README.md

 A mixin helper is available but you can implement your own logic to keep your booking resources up to date with an other model.

+### `booking.resource` and `booking.chart` views

+Views are available to directly edit booking models, these views are only accessible to user with the "Technical Features" enabled.

+You can access to them here: `Settings > Technical > Booking Chart`

 ### Model Mixin

 To simplify this task, mixin model is available in `booking_chart.mixin`, this mixin is used by the `demo_task` module.